 Here you will find a list of examples of some additional strengths and weaknesses:

-Managers and Leaders: skill planning, multitasking, ability to take priority, organized, responsible, deal with failure, learn from previous mistakes.
+Managers and Leaders: skill planning, multitasking, ability to take priority, organized, responsible, deal with failure and learn from previous mistakes.

 Customer service, call center, and sales: good interpersonal skills, communication skills, patience.